ermcgrew/flywheel_naccsc/README.md

 This script runs weekly via cron job set up by Emily on bscsub cluster.
 It checks that new flywheel session names have the correct format and fixes them, if enough information is present.
+Study name tag applied to session.
+If session is 3T, IF_todo tag applied.
+When all sessions reviewed, run create_reader_task gear to make Incidental Finding tasks for all new 3T sessions.
 Log is emailed to Emily, who manually fixes any sessions with unknown information.

 Fuctions: